JuanPabloDiaz/freeForGeeks/README.md

 Data.gov...

 - [US Data](https://www.data.gov/) is the home of the U.S. Government's open data.
 Here you will find data, tools, and resources to conduct research, develop web and mobile applications, design data visualizations, and more.
+- [Data USA](https://datausa.io/) is a comprehensive visualization engine for shared US government data.
 - [UK Data](https://data.gov.uk/) is the UK government's open data portal.
 - [Australian Data](https://data.gov.au/) is the Australian government's open data portal.
 - [Singapore Data](https://data.gov.sg/) is the Singapore government's open data portal.